square-net/web/README.md

 # Square | Web app

 This web app uses React.js and Apollo Client.
 It is written in TypeScript, and we use `styled-components` to style the web app.
-I use Figma to create the SVG icons.
+We use Figma to create the SVG icons.

 ## How to start the local front-end development